bfaloona/mango/README.md

 ### The Header

 The header is composed of key-value attribute pairs in [YAML](http://www.yaml.org/) format.
-Header attributes are accessible within the content page's body and its view template via the `page` local variable.
+Header attributes are avaiable within the content page's body and its view template via the `page` local variable.

 In the previous example, the `title` attribute is accessed within the content page's body like this: